mehulagg/gitlab/doc/user/clusters/agent/index.md

 The setup process involves a few steps to enable GitOps deployments:

-1. [Install the Agent server](#install-the-kubernetes-agent-server) once per GitLab instance.
+1. [Install the Agent server](#install-the-kubernetes-agent-server) for your GitLab instance.
 1. [Define a configuration repository](#define-a-configuration-repository).
 1. [Create an Agent record in GitLab](#create-an-agent-record-in-gitlab).
 1. [Generate and copy a Secret token used to connect to the Agent](#create-the-kubernetes-secret).